Sayed161/StudyStream/README.md

 - Registered users can log in and log out securely.

 ## 2. Course Creation:
-- Teachers have the ability to create courses for their students.
+- Admin have the ability to create courses for their students.
 - Course creation includes providing details such as title, description, department, and other relevant information.

 ## 3. Course Management:
-- Teachers can update and delete courses they have created.
+- Admin can update and delete courses they have created.
-- Teachers have access only to the courses they have added.
+- Admin have access only to the courses they have added.

 ## 4. Course Listings:
 - All available courses are displayed on the homepage.